<aside> ⚠️

 <aside>

-SteamVR trackers, need a SteamVR dongle to wirelessly connect to the PC.
-This dongle is included with the purchase of a tracker.
+SteamVR trackers need a dongle to wirelessly connect to the PC.

 </aside>